Hallstatt FAQ: 15 Questions Every First-Timer Asks (Answered Honestly)

 Q: What's the deal with the day-trip visitor restrictions?

-Q: Any hidden costs I should know about?
+Q: Any hidden costs to know about?

 Quick Reference